William Wallace Burns: Civil War

-Burns' facial wound grew infected, causing him to miss several months of fighting as he recuperated.
-He served as a division commander during the battle of Fredericksburg in December 1862, afterwards he moved on to the Western theater, believing that he was going to be promoted to major general and receive a corps command in the Army of the Cumberland under William S. Rosecrans.
-Unfortunately, Burns' promotion was never approved by Congress, and he could not take command of a corps without it.
+Burns's facial wound grew infected, causing him to miss several months of fighting as he recuperated.
+He served as a division commander during the Battle of Fredericksburg in December 1862, after which he moved on to the Western theater, believing that he was going to be promoted to major general and receive a corps command in the Army of the Cumberland under William S. Rosecrans.
+Unfortunately, Burns's promotion was never approved by Congress, and he could not take command of a corps without it.
 Burns believed that his promotion had been deliberately blocked by Secretary of War Edwin M. Stanton, as punishment for being a strong supporter of General McClellan, a man Stanton despised (no evidence has yet been found that Stanton ever did this).
 Despite pleas from friends to not act rashly, Burns decided to take his case directly to President Abraham Lincoln; he submitted his resignation as a general in the Volunteer army to Lincoln, hoping that the president would turn it down and force Stanton to allow his promotion.
-Instead, Lincoln accepted Burns' resignation without comment, forcing him to return to his career in the Commissary department.
+Instead, Lincoln accepted Burns's resignation without comment, forcing him to return to his career in the Commissary department.
 He never commanded troops in combat again, and he never got his promotion to major general.

-Later he became chief commissary officer of the Department of the Northwest and during the last part of the war was chief commissary of the Department of the South.
+Later, he became chief commissary officer of the Department of the Northwest and, during the last part of the war, was chief commissary of the Department of the South.
 He briefly served (19 days) as the military mayor of Charleston, South Carolina in 1868.
 He was appointed on February 19, 1868.
 On the evening of February 20, 1868, out-going Mayor Gaillard arrived with Burns; Gaillard addressed city council and, after introducing Burns, explained that Burns would not be sworn into office in the normal fashion because of the manner in which he came to office.

-He received the brevet of brigadier general in 1865 and was on duty in the Commissary Department at Washington until 1889, when he retired, with the Regular Army rank of colonel.
+He received the brevet of brigadier general in 1865 and was on duty in the Commissary Department at Washington, D.C. until 1889, when he retired, with the Regular Army rank of colonel.

 He is buried at Arlington National Cemetery.